RetroDECK/ES-DE/USERGUIDE-DEV.md

 Setting the directories to the same name as the .m3u files will interpret them as files, meaning they will behave just like any normal files inside ES-DE instead of being displayed as folders.
 When launching such a game, the file inside the directory that matches the directory name will be passed to the emulator.
 See the following section below for more information about this functionality.

-This setup is of course entirely optional, you can also leave the directories as normal folders, meaning they will behave just like you would expect, i.e. you will have to enter them and then select the file you want to launch.
+This setup is of course entirely optional, you can also leave the directories as normal folders, meaning they will behave just like you would expect, i.e. you will have to enter them and select the file you want to launch.
 If going for this setup it's possible to easily hide the files that are not relevant using the metadata editor.

 ### Directories interpreted as files